oyemishra/dlt_case_study/dlt_pipeline_sqlserver/README.md

 - pip install -U dlt
 -
   **Note**: Command above installs (or upgrades) library core.

+**Note: Microsoft ODBC driver for SQL Server must be installed to use this destination.
+This can't be included with dlt's python dependencies so you must installed it separately on your system.**

 #### Step 3: Initialize dlt pipeline for SQL Server.
 - dlt init sqlserver_pipeline mssql